 OSSCC fosters individual and community health through creative use of public space.

-OSSCC organizes FREE, family-friendly community events which temporarily block car traffic and open the entire roadway for people to bike, walk and play in a safe and enjoyable environment.
+OSSCC organizes FREE, family-friendly community events which temporarily divert car traffic and open the roadway for people to bike, walk and play in a safe, fun and car-free environment.

-- Promotes physical activity and health
+- Promote physical activity and health

-For more information, visit the national clearing house for Open Street events and resources at: http://openstreetsproject.org/
+For more information, visit the national clearing house for Open Street events and resources at: OpenStreetsProject.org

 The following excerpt comes from the Open Streets Guide, Street Plans Collaborative and Alliance for Biking and Walking, Volume 1 – February 2012,

 “Many North American open streets initiatives draw inspiration from those held in Central and South America, where they are called “ciclo-vías.”
 The term, which translates to English as “bike path,” was coined in Bogotá, Colombia, a city that began experimenting with its model Ciclovía initiative in 1974…With approximately 120 km (70 miles) of streets open for non-motorized activity each Sunday and holiday, and weekly participation rates that can exceed one million, Bogotá is the de facto leader of this growing global movement.

 However, before there was Ciclovía in Bogotá, there was “Seattle Bicycle Sundays,” a car-free initiative connecting several parks along a 3-mile stretch of Lake Washington Boulevard.
 Launched in 1965, Seattle’s on-going effort predates Bogotá’s Ciclovía by nearly a decade.
 Additionally, Seattle’s Bicycle Sunday promptly inspired similar initiatives in the parks and parkways of New York City (1966), San Francisco (1967), and Ottawa (1970), making open streets a decidedly North American phenomenon.